Skip to contents

 Components:

-• vars(X.L1): Specifies level-1 covariates aggregated across memberships.
+• vars(X.mm): Specifies member-level covariates aggregated across memberships.
 Use + to include multiple variables.
+Supports interactions (*, :) and transformations (I()).
 Set to NULL for RE-only blocks.

 • RE: Logical; if TRUE, include random effects for this block.
 Automatically TRUE if vars = NULL.

-Multiple mm() blocks: You can specify multiple mm() blocks with different weight functions:
+Multiple mm() blocks: You can specify multiple mm() blocks with different weight functions.
+However, RE = TRUE can only be specified for one mm() block.

 mm(id = id(pid, gid), vars = NULL, fn = fn(w ~ 1/n), RE = TRUE)